ClearHeadedT/boot-dev-log/learn-memory-management/NOTES.md

 - Learned pointer size and how it differs by architecture.
 - Learned C strings as null-terminated character arrays.
 - Learned the C string library functions.
+- Learned forward declarations for structs and functions.